oasisprotocol/old-docs/src/operators/staking-competition-rules.md

 5 days before the competition starts we’ll reach out to get your preferred public key.
 Please have this ready.

-We will let additional entities join after the start of the competition though this will put you at a disadvantage for the most blocks signed reward but could still keep them in the running for best attack and most staked.
+We will let additional entities join after the start of the competition.
+This will put you at a disadvantage for the most blocks signed reward but could still keep you in the running for best attack and most staked.

 ## Types of challenges

 The main goal of the Quest is to ensure that the Oasis Network -- and the community that runs it -- are ready for a Mainnet launch.
 Our hope and plan is that the challenges we’ve set forward align to this goal as well.
-Challenges will vary in length and token rewards depending on what it is that we’re trying to test on the network.
+Challenges will vary in length and token rewards depending on what it is that is being tested.
 Some more info below by length of challenge.

 Before diving into your strategy for all items listed below, we also encourage you to read through the [proposed incentive structure][incentives-proposal]